lzl124631x/my-todos/README.md

 - [ ] challenge http://codevember2015.tumblr.com/
 - [ ] copy [this breadcrumb effect](https://segmentfault.com/a/1190000002740344#articleHeader7)

-This is a list of random thoughts.
+# Random Thoughts
 Many of them might be worthless after a second thought, but it doesn't hurt to jot it down.
 - [ ] Chrome extension -- blow some annoying parts of the webpage off.